 - Make available Registered Dietitian Nutritionists (RDNs) for personal nutrition assessments and counseling to all students

-You can already see the impact of the Bear Balance Movement around campus!
-Look for the Bear Balance icon to denote Bear Balance Meals on menus at dining facilities around campus.
-Bear Balance meals include:
+You can see the impact of the Bear Balance Movement around campus!
+Look on menus at dining facilities around campus for the Bear Balance icon on desserts that are 150 calories or less and on Bear Balance Meals.

 - 2 oz. serving of lean meat/poultry/fish or plant protein OR 1 cup low-fat dairy